No deposit loans for first home buyers are available

 What costs are associated with buying a home?

 There are several costs you may incur when buying your first home.
 You should discuss these costs with your mortgage broker or conveyancer before signing the contract to buy a property.

 - Mortgage stamp duty: This is a hidden state government fee that’s calculated based on the amount that you borrow.
 Most states either waive this for first home buyers or are phasing this fee out.

-- Purchase stamp duty: This is one of the most expensive costs associated with buying a home.
-Some states offer stamp duty concessions for first home buyers.
-You can find a stamp duty calculator on most state government websites that will take any first home concessions into account.
+- Purchase stamp duty: This is one of the most expensive costs associated with buying a home but some states offer stamp duty concessions for first home buyers (try the stamp duty calculator).

 - Registration fees: Another government fee!
 This is a small fee of around $200 for registering the change of name on the property title and registering the new mortgage on the title.